 Upon recommendation of the President, the Board may also terminate a faculty member with continuing contract status upon consolidation, reduction, or elimination of an academic program.
 Every effort will be made to notify a faculty member as soon as possible in this situation.
-This notification shall occur no later than January 30th, if the termination is to occur before the fall semester begins and no later than June 30th if the termination is to occur before.
+This notification shall occur no later than January 30th, if the termination is to occur before the fall semester begins and no later than June 30th if the termination is to occur before the spring semester begins.